sjdiego/znc-files/README.md

 Just start it with docker using the following command:
 - `docker-compose up`

-## Deployment of S3 bucket using Cloudformation
-Execute the following command:
-- `aws cloudformation deploy --stack-name <your-desired-stack-name> --template-file stack.yml --capabilities CAPABILITY_IAM`

 ## How to backup log files
-Before using this script you should have aws-cli already configured and authenticated, and a ping endpoint in healthchecks.io
+Before using the backup log script you should have aws-cli already configured and authenticated, and a ping endpoint in healthchecks.io

 The backup script performs the following operations:
 - Checks for the required parameters